Acoustics and Vibration Animations

 - (open circle) still needs to be updated

-- (filled disk) updated to HTML5 and CSS3.
+- (filled disc) updated to HTML5 and CSS3.

-As far as I can tell most of the updated pages work correctly with Safari v6, Google Chrome v24, Maxthon 4, and Explorer v10.
-Occasionally I discover some layout and style problems with Firefox.
+As far as I can tell most of the updated pages work correctly with Firefox v.41, Safari v8 (but NOT with Safari 9.0), Google Chrome v24, Maxthon 4, and Explorer v10.
+I am trying to figure out and fix the style problems with Safari 9.
 Many of the pages below include math equations formatted using MathML, and I have learned that Chrome versions after 24 have removed support for MathML, and Internet Explorer requires the MathPlayer plugin in order to render MathML equations properly.

 Please let me know if you find page errors or pages that don't load correctly.
 Thanks!

 More Complicated Wave Phenomena

 Vibration and Structural Waves

 Vibration of 1-DOF Simple Oscillators

 Vibrational Modes of Continuous Systems

 The interactive plots in these links contain Mathematica Computable Document Format files and require the use of the free Wolfram CDF Player.